alexandrascript/aw-bingo-plugin/README.md

 For each Bingo board you should have the following images:

-* 24 or more "bingo cards" uploaded directly to your post.
+* 24 or more bingo tiles uploaded directly to your post.
 These should be square images, either JPG or PNG.
 I recommend size 150px x 150px.
-* 1 free space image.
+* 1 free space tile.
 This should be the same size as the bingo cards.
 * 1 bingo header image, width 650px
 * 3 winner images.
 Recommended size 500px x 300px